Netflix profit grows, shares drop on subscriber numbers

 | LOS ANGELES

-Netflix beat analysts' forecasts with $29 million in second-quarter profit and earnings per share of 49 cents, but said it added 630,000 new streaming customers in the United States, in the middle of a forecast the company issued in April.
+Netflix beat analysts' forecasts with $29 million (18 million pounds) in second-quarter profit and earnings per share of 49 cents, but said it added 630,000 new streaming customers in the United States, in the middle of a forecast the company issued in April.

 "The stock was priced for perfection going into the quarter, hence the sell-off," Evercore Partners analyst Alan Gould said.
 "They didn't beat on the subscriber numbers."